 Ability to understand and utilize scientific/medical terminology and research theory in both oral and written communications.

-Ability to network with, and present information to key groups and individuals.
+Ability to network with and provide information to key groups and individuals, and work as part of a team.

 Hiring Range: Commensurate with education and experience.